sherkoo/stephenherko.github.io/about.md

             <h2>Hello, My name is Stephen</h2>
             <p>I've been working professionally for the last 10 years.
 My background began in advertising where I developed print and marketing campaigns.
 From there I fell in love with web development, design, branding, and building products for the web.</p>

-            <p>Originally from the Philadelphia area, now residing in Texas.
+            <p>Originally from the Philadelphia area, I'm now residing in Texas.
 I'm always looking for challenges and self improvement.
 Two things I believe are essential to any creative's career.</p>

             <p>I'm currently working as a designer and <a href="https://github.com/stephenherko">front end development</a>.
 I'm interested in skill sets like Branding and UI/UX Design.</p>